From the Cradle to the Grave

 She had been so stunned to see him in the restaurant she hadn't even gotten the chance to really look him over.
 Swallowing hard, she took a moment to study him.

 In spite of herself, she immediately felt her skin begin to tingle.
-God, he looked good, she couldn't help but think to herself guiltily as she looked him up and down.
+God, he looked good, she couldn't help but think to herself guiltily as she surveyed him up and down.
 Just as the photograph in the People article had promised, he hadn't aged a day.
-Same head of short, perpetually messy dark brown hair, tall, broad-shouldered physique, chiseled, masculine jaw, and deep-set, startlingly beautiful pale blue eyes; all of the physical characteristics that had so abruptly turned her head back during senior year.
+Same head of short, perpetually messy dark brown hair, tall, broad-shouldered physique, chiseled, masculine jaw, and deep-set, startlingly beautiful pale blue eyes; all of the physical characteristics that had so abruptly turned her head senior year.
 If anything, the years had only added to his sex appeal, his very being exuding an unmistakable aura of seasoned maturity, confidence, and experience that the "men" her age very much lacked.
 Chris wasn't some childish, juvenile little boy in a grown man's body running around New York chasing skirts and wasting all of his newly acquired disposable income on booze like most of her peers... he was all man; in his prime.